 Centenary College Leader, West Point Cadet, and WWII Veteran Leaves Enduring Legacy

 The Kappa Alpha Order Educational Foundation (KAOEF) is honored to announce the receipt of a significant estate gift from the late Col. William E. Steger (Alpha Iota–Centenary 1938).
-His planned gift of more than $350,000 will provide lasting support for scholarships, leadership development, and educational initiatives through the KAOEF’s 1865 Trust, ensuring future generations of KA brothers are equipped to lead with honor.
+His planned gift of more than $350,000 will provide lasting support for members of the Alpha Iota Chapter through scholarships and leadership development.
+His planned gift through the 1865 Trust ensures future generations of KA brothers are equipped to lead with honor.

 The KAOEF is profoundly grateful to Col. Steger and his family for this remarkable expression of commitment.
 His generosity ensures that the values he embodied will continue to guide future KA leaders.